According to HubSpot, 79% of UK companies implemented inbound marketing strategies in 2014. This accounts for a year-over-year growth of 25%. Amazing!

-Rand Fishkin of Moz has commonly used the term ‘T-Shared Web Marketer’ to describe someone who has a wide breadth of basic knowledge across multiple digital marketing disciplines, but who specialises in one or two particular skills.
-Not only will taking this approach allow you to identify areas of inbound marketing that you particularly enjoy, it will also leave you better positioned to advise on the broader inbound marketing strategy of the business.
+Rand Fishkin of Moz has commonly used the term ‘T-Shared Web Marketer’ to describe someone who has a full breadth of basic knowledge across multiple digital marketing disciplines, but who specialises in one or two particular skills.
+Not only will taking this approach allow you to identify areas of inbound marketing that you particularly enjoy, but it will also leave you better positioned to advise on the broader inbound marketing strategy of the business.

 (T-Shaped Marketer, Moz)

 *Top Tip* Don’t box yourself into a specialised role for your first inbound marketing role in the industry.
-Many intern roles will give you an opportunity get hands on experience with multiple disciplines.
+Many intern roles will give you an opportunity to get hands-on experience with multiple disciplines.
 While the prospect of learning about SEO, PPC, Email, Social Media etc. at once may seem terrifying, try to absorb as much information as you can.
 Ultimately this will help to shape your career path in the future and give you a solid base of knowledge going forward.

 8) Become Technical

-Let’s face it, inbound marketing isn’t quite as glamorous as it can sometimes appear to be.
+Let’s face it; inbound marketing isn’t quite as glamorous as it can sometimes appear to be.
 The industry practitioners that shine brightest are those that are comfortable with getting their hands dirty by creating landing pages, designing graphics and tweaking the source code of pages with schema markup, tracking code etc.

 While it’s doubtful you will be developing websites from scratch, a basic knowledge of HTML and graphic design will help you stand out from less technically minded candidates.